Laravel Permissions with Spatie, Practical Guide: Authorization with Roles, Installation

 https://spatie.be/docs/laravel-permission/v5/introduction

-The installation of this package has been typical in which we execute a command by composer indicating the package we want to install:
+The installation of this package is the typical process in which we execute a composer command indicating the package we want to install:

 $ composer require spatie/laravel-permission